Follow-Up Email Examples For After the Interview

 Subject line: Thank you for your time

-Thank you for taking the time to speak with me about the Marketing Coordinator role.
+Thank you for taking the time to speak with me about the marketing coordinator role.
 It was great to meet with you and learn more about the position.

-After our conversation, I’m confident that my background in marketing and my interest in brand growth will enable me to fill the job requirements effectively and support the vision of [Company name].
+After our conversation, I’m confident that my background in marketing and my interest in brand growth will enable me to fill the job requirements effectively and support the vision of Horizon.
 Please feel free to contact me if I can provide you with any further information or samples of my work.
 I look forward to hearing from you.

-Long follow-up thank you email
+2. Long interview thank you email

 Subject line: Thank you for your time